 First, let’s listen to how an EQ move on the mid-channel can impact hard-panned elements, as well as those in the phantom center.
 Here, we’re looking to clean up a little vocal boominess at 470 Hz by pulling out 4 dB, but listen to what it does to just the hard-panned guitars, first flat and then EQed.

-Essentially this means that adjustments to the mid-channel only impact the side channel at half-strength.
+Essentially this means that adjustments to the mid channel only affect the side channel at half-strength.
 We can take advantage of this and add a slight boost back in the side channel.
 Here we’ll use +2 dB at the same 470 Hz.
-Listen now with the vocal in, first dry and then EQed, and notice how we’re able to clean up the vocal boominess while retaining most of the guitars’ warmth.
+Listen now with the vocal in, first dry and then EQd, and notice how we’re able to clean up the vocal boominess while retaining most of the guitars’ warmth.

 This, and because humans are extremely sensitive to timing information, means the image gets smeared somewhat.
 Again though, there is a solution.
 By using a digital, linear phase EQ we can preserve the phase relationship between the mid and side signals and avoid any smearing or image shift.
 Listen to the guitars and vocals again, first with a minimum phase EQ and then with the same settings duplicated in linear phase.
 Though I have a confession, I exaggerated the EQ moves by a further 50% to help accentuate the difference.